earetaurus/VibeVoice-API/README.md

 ## Voice Mapping

 You can define stable, human-friendly voice names via a YAML file that is auto-loaded on each request.
+- Voice YAML mapping: You can use YAML to manage aliases or automatically scan multiple folders (see next section).

 **Search order (first found):**
 1. Path from `VIBEVOICE_VOICE_MAP` (relative to repo root or absolute)